Good-Ghosting/goodghosting-protocol-v2/README.md

 * **[AaveStrategy](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/contracts/strategies/AaveStrategy.sol)** is responsible for depositing funds that it gets from the pool contract to aave/moola and withdraw the funds from aave/moola and send back to the pool contract.

-* **[CurveStrategy](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/contracts/strategies/CurveStrategy.sol)** is responsible for depositing funds that it gets from the pool contract to curve stable/volatile pools and withdraw the funds from curve stable/volatile pools and send back to the pool contract.
+* **[CurveStrategy](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/contracts/strategies/CurveStrategy.sol)** is responsible for depositing funds that it gets from the pool contract to curve stable/volatile pools and withdraw the funds from curve stable/volatile pools and send back to the pool contract, current pools supported are AAVE Stable Pool `0x445FE580eF8d70FF569aB36e80c647af338db351` & Atricrypto Volatile Pool `0x1d8b86e3d88cdb2d34688e87e72f388cb541b7c8`.

-* **[MobiusStrategy](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/contracts/strategies/MobiusStrategy.sol)**: is responsible for depositing funds that it gets from the pool contract to any mobius liquidity pool and withdraw the funds from that mobius liquidity pool and send back to the pool contract.
+* **[MobiusStrategy](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/contracts/strategies/MobiusStrategy.sol)**: is responsible for depositing funds that it gets from the pool contract to any mobius liquidity pool and withdraw the funds from that mobius liquidity pool and send back to the pool contract, current pools that were tested with are cUSD / DAI Pool `0xF3f65dFe0c8c8f2986da0FEc159ABE6fd4E700B4` & cUSD / USDC Pool `0x9906589Ea8fd27504974b7e8201DF5bBdE986b03`

 # Development
 The repository uses both hardhat and truffle, hardhat is used for aave strategy based pool deployments and unit tests and for other strategy fork tests and deployments truffle is used.